Fertility in Your 30s and 40s: What Changes (What You Can and Can’t Control)

 What Generic "Fertility Diet" Advice Gets Wrong

 Most fertility advice is one-size-fits-all: eat healthy, take a prenatal, reduce stress.
-But in your 30s and 40s—especially with underlying health conditions—you need more targeted strategies.
+But in your 30s and 40s and especially with underlying health conditions, you need more targeted strategies.

 Generic advice assumes: